jaykhan-dev/jkvp/docs/work/uiux/conflict-alerts.md

 ### Conflict Alerts is an app to help the Ukrainians.

+The current war in Ukraine is troubling for the whole world because of Russia's aggression and how the international community is linked through trade and commerce.
+If things get out of hand, this could have catastrophic consequences for the whole world.

 *The premise is to allow locals to upload media to the site which will be marked on a map to help identify enemy location, weapons, and thus be able to determine strategies and tactics.*

 There is a project manager, Josh G, a backend team (Django) and a Frontend team (JavaScript).